learn-co-curriculum/hs-ruby-binary-stretch-lab/README.md

 ### Your Challenge

-Create a program that converts a decimal number to its binary equivalent.
-Your program should take in a decimal and output it as binary.
++ Create a method called 'decimal_to_binary' that converts a decimal number to its binary equivalent.
+Your method should take in a decimal as an argument and output it as binary.

++ Create a method called 'binary_to_decimal' that converts a binary number to its decimal equivalent.
+Your program should take in a binary number and output it as a decimal.

 Write your code in the `binary.rb` file.
-Use however many methods you need to successfully convert the following decimal numbers to binary:
+Run `rspec` to see if your code passes the tests written for it.
+You should be able to successfully convert the following decimal numbers to binary and binary numbers to decimal:

 Decimal | Binary
 ------- | ------